indyjo/bitwrk/README.md

 News
 ----

+- **2014-03-26:** BitWrk is making big progress towards a new release.
+Many user interface enhancements, both in BitWrk's browser-based client, as well as in the Blender add-on, make working with BitWrk smoother every day.
+A huge boost in performace comes from a unique compression mechanism that reduces network transmissions to a minimum.
 - **2014-01-25:** Experimental Blender integration is now available.
 - **2013-12-04:** A lot of progress has been made on the client side.
 Basic management functionality is now available for trades, workers and mandates.